 High and mid efficiency Carrier furnace models

 The current line of Carrier furnace models spans the mid- to high-efficiency end of the market.
 Note that a ‘mid-efficiency’ furnace means one that is at least 80% efficient, because many older furnaces currently in operation can be only 50% or 60% efficient.
 However, in the US today, all new furnaces offered for sale must be at least 80% efficient, so if you’re thinking of buying an 80% efficient Carrier furnace you are really buying the least efficient type of furnace currently available.
-My recommendation is to get at least a 90% efficient furnace, and preferably 95% or 96%.
+My recommendation if you are set on buying a furnace rather than a heat pump, is to get at least a 90% efficient furnace, and preferably 95% or 96%.